State Guide

 How long does the process take?

 Plan for 5–10 weeks from paperwork to first service in Ohio's larger metros, and 3–5 weeks in smaller health districts.
-SB 150's statewide reciprocity means you only do this once, then operate anywhere in Ohio.
+Statewide license recognition (ORC 3717.43) means you only do this once, then operate anywhere in Ohio.

 1–3 days